 Congratulations!
 Whether you wrote 50,000 words or even 5,000 this NaNoWriMo season, you're a great writer.
 The best people push themselves further and that's exactly what NaNoWriMo helps with.
 I completed NaNoWriMo myself about one day and four hours before this post published.
 For the first time ever, I also completed NaNoWriMo before the last … Continue reading A congratulations for all

 “The road to hell is paved with adverbs.” - Stephen King Adverbs are some of the most hated words in the English language, especially for some writers.
 Though it's hard to see how adverbs slow stories down.
 Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate your story and … Continue reading Writing adverbs

 Here's some inspirational tasks for writers to get the creative spark they need to write: Travel somewhere (even if it's just around your neighborhood) Listen to some podcasts Read new books Watch people interact See other artists' artwork Listen to new or old music Create a writing community Read some quotes Exercise Set deadlines Watch … Continue reading Ways to inspire a writer to write:

 There’s a great quote when it comes to creativity.
 “Someone told me to be selfless But we are helpless without attention So if no one's paying attention Then does my voice get to your headphones?
 You start thinking about the clock ticks You get nervous, you start stressing So how am I supposed to fit … Continue reading Time is essential

 Having a writing goal can destroy a writer.
 Every writer has his or her own ideals of where he or she wants to be in the writing world.
-Some are fine just self publishing.
+Some love self-publishing.
 Some never write for a paycheck.
 Others hope their novels spread hope or make it to the best seller’s list.
-But … Continue reading Being creatively exhausted
+But having that writing … Continue reading Being creatively exhausted